aloware/laravel-cursor-pagination/README.md

 It calculates the SQL query limits automatically by checking the requests GET parameters, and automatically builds the next and previous urls for you.

+## Compatibility

+This package is tested on `Laravel 5.6` and we expect it to work on newer versions but never tested.

 ## Installation

 You can install this package via composer using: